-However, increased air travel also means that a large number of unlucky passengers are often forced to spend endless hours stranded at cheerless airports.
-We’ve all been there.
-Long delays, cancelled flights, denied boarding.
+A large number of unlucky passengers are often forced to spend endless hours stranded at airports because of long delays or cancelled flights.

-While the discomfort and frustration of a flight disruption are unavoidable, passengers could claim flight compensation under EU Regulation 261/2004 (EC261).
-In this article, we will let you in on all of your most important passenger rights according to the regulation.
+While the discomfort and frustration of a flight disruption are unavoidable, you could claim flight compensation under EU261.
+In this article, we will let you in on all of your most important passenger rights.

-We will also discuss flight compensation, your right to rerouting and reimbursement, care and assistance, as well as flight downgrading/upgrading.
+We will also discuss flight compensation, your right to rerouting and reimbursement, care and assistance, as well as denied boarding and flight downgrading/upgrading.

-Flight compensation Regulation 261 was passed in 2004 to establish the minimum rights for passengers in the European Union.
-The law applies when:
+EU Regulation 261 was passed in 2004 to establish the minimum rights for passengers in the EU.
+It applies when:

 - passengers are denied boarding against their will;